Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Theoretical Framework

-which measures how many units of attribute $k$ must change to compensate for a one-unit change in attribute $j$, holding utility constant.
-The MRS is the natural measure of how voters \textit{trade off} competing considerations---party against policy, democratic norms against partisan loyalty, environmental protection against cost---and is expressed in the units of the denominator attribute, which makes it directly interpretable.
-When $k$ indexes a monetary attribute, the MRS reduces to willingness to pay (WTP), expressed in dollars.
-The MRS requires the ratio of two preference parameters \textit{for the same respondent}, which reduced-form methods cannot deliver; moreover, the ratio of population averages $\E[\beta_j] / \E[\beta_k]$ does not equal the average of the individual-level ratio $\E[\beta_j / \beta_k]$ under heterogeneity (Jensen's inequality), so the MRS cannot be recovered from aggregate estimates alone.
+the units of attribute $k$ needed to compensate a one-unit change in attribute $j$, expressed in the denominator attribute's units; with a monetary denominator it reduces to WTP.
+At the population level, the corresponding quantity is the negative ratio of \emph{average} preference parameters,

+which admits valid $\sqrt{N}$ inference by the delta method, with a Fieller interval near a vanishing denominator (Supplementary Materials~\ref{app:other_estimands}).
+The population negative ratio is the more stable target; individual MRS is sensitive to near-zero denominators, so we trim in practice.

-\item \textit{Compensating differentials.} For a penalty attribute with $\beta_j(\bfZ_i) < 0$, one can identify which attribute levels $k$ satisfy $\beta_j(\bfZ_i) + \beta_{k}(\bfZ_i) \geq 0$, and compute the fraction of respondents for whom compensation holds.
-This is the binary ``would you take the deal?'' question---the discrete counterpart to the MRS---and it matters because many substantive questions in politics take exactly this form: how many voters will tolerate one thing they dislike in exchange for something they prefer, and how does that tolerance vary across the electorate?
-It requires the joint distribution of preferences across attributes within each respondent.
+\item \textit{Compensating differentials.} For a penalty attribute ($\beta_{ij} < 0$), the compensating differential is the fraction of respondents for whom some benefit $k$ satisfies $\beta_{ij} + \beta_{ik} \geq 0$---the discrete ``would you take the deal?'' counterpart to the MRS, requiring the joint within-respondent distribution of preferences.